-Terma is guided by one overall purpose: to deliver security for countries and individuals.
+Terma is guided by one overall purpose - securing people through advanced technology.
+We deliver security for countries and individuals.
 Security is a means to maintaining and developing prosperity and protecting human lives, sovereignty, and democracy.
-We deliver advanced technologies to keep people safe, both in peaceful times and in times of conflict.
+We deliver advanced technologies to keep people safe, both in times of peace and in times of conflict.

-Terma is an international privately held company within the Aerospace, Defense, and Security industry, owned by the Thomas B. Thrige Foundation, tracing our origins back to 1949.
+Owned by the Thomas B. Thrige Foundation, Terma is a privately-held international company within the Aerospace, Defense, and Security industry, with our origins tracing back to 1949.
 We are present in four distinct business areas: Aeronautics, Space, Surveillance & Mission Systems, and Support & Services.
 We work closely with national defense forces, public authorities, and international organizations worldwide to provide security for people on land, at sea, and in the air.

-In space, we are engaged in state-of-the-art projects enabling people to deal with new and future challenges, including the environment and climate change.
+In space, we are engaged in state-of-the-art projects aimed at enabling people to deal with new and future challenges, including the environment and climate change.

-The UN Guiding Principles on Business and Human Rights
+Terma and the UN Guiding Principles on Business and Human Rights